PorganyiKristof/swapi-rnhw/documentation.md

 5. Made a really simple design

-6. Jest : I intalled 2 package for the testing
+6. Testing with Jest
-    - npm install --save-dev jest @testing-library/react-native @testing-library/jest-native
+    - Installed the following packages for testing: npm install --save-dev jest
+            @testing-library/react-native @testing-library/jest-native
-    - created the TextFlatListSearch.test.js file and made 2 tests
+    - Created the TextFlatListSearch.test.js file and made 2 tests
         1. FlatListWithSearch : Test for the search input and the item list
-        2. input = empty -> show all : When delete the text in the search bar u need to get back all the prev items
+        2. input = empty -> show all : Ensures that when the search bar is cleared, all previously displayed items are shown again.

-7.
+7. Head Section & Data Sorting
+    -Added a head section where the first element in the list appears alphabetically (A-Z).
+    -Updated the useEffect hook to run on the initial load and sort the items.

+8. Made a better design
+    -Improved the design for a better user experience.